Kennesaw State Owls

 The Kennesaw State Owls fields 16 varsity athletics teams, competing for Kennesaw State University.
 After spending ten years in Division II's Peach Belt Conference, the university fully transitioned to Division I status in the National Collegiate Athletic Association at the beginning of the 2009–10 season.
-All of Kennesaw State's sports teams compete in the ASUN Conference through the 2023–24 school year.
-In July 2023, KSU will start a transition to the Football Bowl Subdivision in advance of its move to Conference USA (C-USA) in July 2024.
-Of its 18 varsity sports, only women's lacrosse is not sponsored by C-USA.
+All of Kennesaw State's sports teams competed in the Atlantic Sun Conference through the 2023–24 school year, except that football competed as an FCS independent in the 2023 season only.
+In July 2023, KSU started a transition to the Football Bowl Subdivision in advance of its move to Conference USA, which happened in 2024.
+Of its 18 varsity sports, only women's lacrosse is not sponsored by CUSA.
 The school mascot is Scrappy the Owl.

 Kennesaw State's athletic department was founded in 1983, and initially offered nine sports: women's basketball, men's soccer, men's & women's cross country, and men's & women's track and field.
 The program first began competition in the Georgia Intercollegiate Athletic Conference, part of the NAIA.
 In just 23 years, the school has transitioned to a full NCAA Division I program.

 Conference affiliations

+NAIA

+The Owls have been affiliated to one athletic conference in their tenure within the NAIA, which is: